Do you have a bad day? Maybe you missed a necessary appointment, a date failed, or your presentation turned out badly at an office meeting.

 14. Be Happy Where you Are

 I get it.
 The pay isn’t good.
 Your relationship is turning out differently than you thought it was.
-You wish to live in a better place than where you are right now.
+You wish to live in a better place than you are now.

 Holding these kinds of thoughts only makes you miserable and negative.